lukeboustridge-prog/Worldskills/README.md

 pnpm prisma:migrate
 ```

-When deploying to Vercel, the default build script automatically runs `prisma migrate deploy` after generating the client, so your production database stays in sync with the schema.
+When deploying to Vercel, make sure you run `pnpm prisma:deploy` (or `prisma migrate deploy`) from a trusted environment before or after the deployment.
+The hosted build no longer applies migrations automatically—this avoids intermittent Neon advisory lock timeouts that previously caused builds to fail.

 ### 4. (Optional) Seed sample data